tdilauro/Simplified-wiki/MetricsAndMeasurements.md

 Minimizing wait time is important because large wait time leads to failures to lend (q.v.).

-It's also very important that idle time be _predictable_, so that we can give patrons an accurate picture of how long it will take them to get a book.
+It's also very important that wait time be _predictable_, so that we can give patrons an accurate picture of how long it will take them to get a book.

 ### Reservation time